youldash/NCCC/Clustering/README.md

 * Identified by its 3 `DataPoint` objects: **Q1**, **Q2**, and **Q3**.
 * Grouped by calculating the `Centroid` object that belongs to this Cluster.
 Each of the three points were determined **CLOSER** to the Centroid based their `euclideanDistance` value from Centroid.

+### HINT

+To fully understand how the algorithm works, have a closer look at:**

+* The `initializeCentroids()` method of [ClusteringAlgorithm.java](https://raw.github.com/youldash/NCCC/master/Clustering/skeleton/ClusteringAlgorithm.java)
+* The `calculateSumOfWCSS()` method of [ClusteringAlgorithm.java](https://raw.github.com/youldash/NCCC/master/Clustering/skeleton/ClusteringAlgorithm.java)
+* The `invoke()` method of [ClusteringAlgorithm.java](https://raw.github.com/youldash/NCCC/master/Clustering/skeleton/ClusteringAlgorithm.java) (which forms the heart/engine of the algorithm).